 The Long Wharf area of New Haven, located within FEMA VE and AE high risk flood hazard zones, is highly vulnerable to coastal flooding.
 It has historically experienced severe flooding and flood damage from hurricanes and extreme weather events dating to the Hurricane of 1938 and more recently during Hurricane Irene and Superstorm Sandy.
 Improved resilience to coastal flooding is imperative to the social, economic and ecological resilience of the City of New Haven and the region.

+GZA implemented a flood protection study in the Long Wharf District of New Haven.
+The District consists of two distinct areas in their character and use: the waterfront shoreline and the industrial district.
 The Long Wharf Flood Protection Study included planning and design of coastal flooding mitigation and shoreline protection measures for the area located northwest of the Long Wharf shoreline to Union Avenue.
 An inter-disciplinary team led by GZA completed a detailed flood vulnerability analysis in the project area.
 Based on the results of the vulnerability analysis, the team identified flood control strategies that not only addressed economic concerns related to business disruption after flooding but also identified ways in which the flood mitigation alternatives benefit the general public by creating a visionary plan for the City to improve social, economic, and ecological resilience to sea level rise, local intense precipitation, storm surge, and erosion.
-GZA’s project team includes Utile, Biohabitats and Cambridge Systematics.
+GZA’s project team includes Utile, Biohabitats, and Cambridge Systematics.

 GZA’s project approach was multidisciplinary, and the team: